Siege of Knodsenburg: Aftermath

 Parma and the younger Maurice were very evenly matched and Parma did not expect that Maurice would appear at his front so quickly.
 Maurice on the other hand did not expect that Parma would take into account a possible retreat.
-Parma stayed briefly in Nijmegen, but had received orders from the king Philip II of Spain to call him to France to deal with the Protestants there which the Spanish were helping the French Catholics trying to quell.
-He left Nijmegen on August 5, retired to Spa and left a strong garrison in Nijmegen leaving Francisco Verdugo in command.
+Parma stayed briefly in Nijmegen, but had received orders from King Philip II of Spain to call him to France to deal with the Protestants there which the Spanish were helping the French Catholics trying to quell.
+He left Nijmegen on 5 August, retired to Spa and left a strong garrison in Nijmegen leaving Francisco Verdugo in command.
 Maurice on the other hand knew Nijmegen was his next target and went to Arnhem.

 The garrison of Nijmegen were expecting a siege but they were soon surprised; Maurice's army disappeared from the scene.
 Maurice left part of his army in the surrounding cities, and then went with three hundred ships containing four thousand of his best soldiers.
 As a deception plan hoping to weaken Nijmegen's defence he set forth to Spanish-held Hulst where on 21 September he captured the place.
 The plan worked and soon after returned to Knodsenburg in order to besiege Nijmegen which the Spanish soon surrendered leaving Maurice with another prize.

 News of the Anglo-Dutch victory over Parma was greeted with delight amongst the States General and in England.
 A ballad was written by a Londoner titled the Happie Ouerthrowe of the Prince of Parma his powers before the knodtsen burg sconce xxj of July 1591.